dmars8047/handymkv/README.md

 go install github.com/dmars8047/handymkv/cmd/handymkv@latest
 ```

+This requires Go to be installed on the system.
+Go can be installed from [here](https://go.dev/doc/install).

-Prebuilt binaries can be downloaded from the [releases](https://marshall-labs.com/handy/releases/latest) page.
+Prebuilt binaries may be provided in the future.

 ## Basic Usage